JuliaLang/julia/README.windows.md

     - You may need to extract the tarball in a separate step.
 This will create an `msys32` or `msys64` directory, according to the architecture you chose.
     - Move the `msys32` or `msys64` directory into your MinGW-builds directory, which is `C:\mingw-builds` if you followed the suggestions in step 3.
 We will omit the "32" or "64" in the steps below and refer to this as "the msys directory".

   3. Double-click `msys2_shell.bat` in the msys directory.
 This will initialize MSYS2.
-The shell will tell you to `exit` and restart the shell, and that's a good idea.
-But we'll be doing that, for a different reason, a few lines down.
+The shell will tell you to `exit` and restart the shell.
+For now, ignore it.

   4. Update MSYS2 and install packages required to build julia, using the `pacman` package manager included in MSYS2: